 Running your own business can be a challenge, as well as highly rewarding.
 Having to deal with paperwork often seems like a necessary evil, but preparing yourself for individual steps can help break it down.
 Registering your company need not be stressful – we’ve got a guide here on how to register your business to help you along the way!

 Do you want to start a business with several partners?
 Then perhaps the general partnership is the right choice for you.
 In this type of partnership, each partner can participate independently in the day-to-day business (unless the partnership agreement or articles of association states otherwise).
-It is the simplest form of company after a sole proprietorship.
+It is the simplest form of company after a sole trader.
 Continue reading to find out how to set up a general partnership.

 - Prerequisites: Who can start a general partnership?